giulioturrisi/Mask-RCNN-ActivityRecognition/README.md

 - Download Mask RCNN from https://github.com/matterport/Mask_RCNN
 - FineTune your model, with your classes/objects segmentation.
 (A little dataset will be added soon)
-- Use testVideo_createDataset.py to create your own Dataset for the LSTM.
-An example is in the folder LSTM/Dataset_LSTM
+- Use testVideo_createDataset.py to create your own Dataset for the LSTM, given your video.
+An example of the results is in the folder LSTM/Dataset_LSTM
 - Launch the LSTM,changing the batch, sequence lenght etc. with

 	Train: python lstm_activityRecognition.py --run_opt=1 --batch_size=256 --num_epochs=460 --sequence_length=20